arielelkin/site_source/articles/uilabel-plus-uiscrollview-plus-autolayout.markdown

 ---

 ## Introduction
-In this article I'll explain how to easily fit a `UILabel` of variable height into a `UIScrollView` using Auto Layout.
+In this article I'll explain how to easily fit a `UILabel` of variable height into a `UIScrollView` using Auto Layout, for those scenarios where a `UITextView` won't do.

 Why?
 Because Auto Layout will make sure the label's `frame` and the scrollview's `contentSize` will be the ones you want, regardless of orientation and device size.
 No more calls to `sizeToFit` or `setContentSize`!